codersaiful/woo-product-table/readme.md

 ```[Product_Table id='123']```

 ## Features
-- Withing a minute, User able to make a table and using shortcode, able to display anywhere
+- Within a minute, User able to make a table and using shortcode, able to display anywhere
 - Most popular and Fastest
 - Developer Friendly - Available lots of Filter and Action Hook
 - Support all theme and plugin